Feedback linearisation of mechanical systems using data-driven models: Data-driven feedback linearisation framework

+{Note that by approximating $\Delta G_k$, the seemingly complicated nonlinear control problem simply boils down to plugging information about the states and output reference into a control law that can be pre-computed offline.
+Any inaccuracies that are the result of this approximation are compensated for the robust integral action property of the controller.
+We emphasise that the approximation of $\Delta G_k$ is only possible because of the considered model class: if there would be state or input nonlinearities it is not directly applicable. {Finally, note that the control design is inherently in discrete time, therefore overcoming drawback D2 of classical feedback linearisation.}}

+In the present form, one may argue that instability might occur when the prediction horizon approaches 1.
+If this is indeed the case, a minimum horizon length $>$ 1 can be assigned, which means that future references need to be estimated.
+A fair compromise between stability and accuracy is to assume that the last available reference point also holds for the following unknown reference points.
+At every new outer-loop time instant $k$, these incorrect reference points are replaced by the correct ones.
+The proposed method does not guarantee stability, but we argue that by appropriately tuning $Q$ and $R_{\Delta}$, and optionally assigning a minimum horizon length, the risk of instability can be mitigated to a great extent.

-From (\ref{eq:optu}) and the schematic overview of the entire framework in Fig. \ref{fig:mpcscheme}, it can be seen that the proposed MPC solution needs the current (and previous) state information in order to calculate the input signal.
-Whereas only the output is measured, a nonlinear observer is needed to estimate the states of the data-driven model.
+From (\ref{eq:optu}) can be seen that the proposed solution needs the current (and previous) state information in order to calculate the input signal.
+Whereas only the output is measured, a nonlinear observer is needed to estimate the states.
 In this work, state estimation is performed by means of the unscented Kalman filter (UKF), about which the reader is referred to \cite{julier1995new,julier1997new,wan2000unscented,laviola2003comparison} for more information.
+Note, however, that the UKF introduces the hyperparameters $Q_{UKF}$ and $R_{UKF}$, which represent the process noise covariance matrix and the output noise variance, respectively. {A high-level schematic overview of the control scheme is depicted in Fig. \ref{fig:mpcscheme}, while Algorithm \ref{alg} provides a lower-level summary of the proposed multi-rate control method.}\\